kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 A limit range, defined by a `LimitRange` object, provides constraints that can:

-- Enforce minimun and maximum compute resources usage per Pod or Container in a namespace
+- Enforce minimun and maximum compute resources usage per Pod or Container in a namespace.
-- Enforce minimum and maximum storage request per PersistentVolumeClaim in a namespace
+- Enforce minimum and maximum storage request per PersistentVolumeClaim in a namespace.
-- Enforce a ratio between request and limit for a resource in a namespace
+- Enforce a ratio between request and limit for a resource in a namespace.
 - Set default request/limit for compute resources in a namespace and automatically inject them to Containers at runtime.

 ## Enabling Limit Range